-Each student should have 2 - 2.5 hours of home learning per week per subject in Years 12 and 13.
+Each student should have 2 - 3 hours of independent learning per week per subject in Years 12 and 13.
 Even when home learning is published in advance, staff would normally still formally "set" home learning each week.
-The setting of home learning consists of reminding the student of the task and ensuring that the student has a written/digital record of:
+Edulink is used to set independent study tasks and home learning and this will record: